jianyu-li/JarvisTimer/README.md

 It sends your sentence to Gemini, parses it into structured JSON, and writes a `timerObj` to the first available timer slot.

 📦 **Helpers used:**
+Be sure to have these helpers created and set maximum length to 5000.
 - `input_text.jarvis_timer_data`
 - `input_text.jarvis_timer_data_2`